Ashok0/EnderalVREssentials/README.md

 ## Known issues
 * Your headset and controllers must be active before launching the game or it will not start.
-* The loading screens are broken and no artwork shows up unless TAA is enabled.
-TAA should always be disabled, however, as enabling TAA will always cause in-game blur even when tweaked.
 * Cutscenes do not work.
 Audio always plays against the SteamVR backdrop.
 This is a very minor issue as there are only 3 cutscenes in the entire game.
 These can be easily viewed on YouTube and two of the videos are introduction videos which play at the beginning of the game.
 * You have no avatar during the tutorial.
 This is normal as you do not get an avatar until completing the character creation wizard.
 * There are some clipping issues with the character creation wizard on the ship.
 You may need to step through the wall of the ship or peer above the ship ceiling to view the full menu.